 If you’re living in the same household, you can share your Amazon Prime membership with your partner.
 Your partner will get the same Amazon Prime benefits as you for no additional cost.
 In order to do this, once you’re logged in, add your partner to your Amazon Household.

 Kurt’s advice: Get organized with a list and use his Amazon Prime Day Battle Plan strategy

 CyberGuy Prime Day Battle Plan tips

 - Create a Wishlist on Amazon.
-Put on it everything you buy on a recurring basis throughout the year like dog food, light bulbs, staple goods.
-Add upcoming birthdays, big ticket items you have been holding off to buy, and get your holiday list done for Christmas gifts way ahead of time while saving huge.
+Put on it everything you buy on a recurring basis throughout the year like dog food, light bulbs, and staple goods.
+Add upcoming birthdays, big-ticket items you have been holding off to buy, and get your holiday list done for Christmas gifts way ahead of time while saving huge.

 - Download Amazon smartphone or tablet app to see deals first.
 The app shows deals coming first and allows you to create a “Watch this deal” list to get notified when a deal is going live.